openstack-k8s-operators/osp-director-operator/README.md

 -[Tripleo Deploy custom files](https://github.com/openstack-k8s-operators/osp-director-dev-tools/tree/master/ansible/templates/osp/tripleo_deploy) (NOTE: these are Ansible templates and need to have variables replaced to be used directly!)

+-[Git repo config map] This ConfigMap contains the SSH key and URL for the Git repo used to store generated playbooks (below)

 Once you customize the above template/examples for your environment you can create configmaps for both the 'tripleo-deploy-config-custom' and 'tripleo-net-config'(tarballs) ConfigMaps by using these example commands on the files containing each respective configmap type (one directory for each type of configmap):

 ```bash